kpalm2/SHP-1i-predictive-model/README.md

 ## RF model building and performance evaluation (script 2)

 5. **Initialize RF Prediction model loop**:
    The RF model is trained and tested using the 'Before Treatment DataFrame' (See Figure 2).
-Model performance is evaluated using the Area Under the Curve (AUC), and the predicted plaque subtype is calculated by feeding the trained RF model with the 'After In-Silico Treatment DataFrame.'
-To overcome overfitting, the RF prediction model is performed 1,000 times, with each iteration utilizing a different subset of the patient population created using createDataPartition(y=..., p=0.80, times = 1000, list = TRUE).
+Model performance is evaluated using the Area Under the Curve (AUC), and the predicted plaque subtype is calculated by feeding the trained RF model with the **`After In-Silico Treatment DataFrame.`** To overcome overfitting, the RF prediction model is performed 1,000 times, with each iteration utilizing a different subset of the patient population created using createDataPartition(y=..., p=0.80, times = 1000, list = TRUE).
 This results in a final output that represents the average prediction over 1,000 separate models.

 Figure 2: Zoomed-in overview of model building and performance evaluation